patchyPythonPirate/MathCues/README.md

 (Seriously, I feel enlightened after each earnest attempt.)

-Each problem will be maintained in its own directory; however, where common code becomes shared among problems, it will be moved into a "common directory", from where it will be imported to the required problem.
-The same applies for common resources.

 The problems presented generally asks a solution for specific parameters; where possible, a general solution will be attempted to solve for all instances of the problem.